peteroupc/peteroupc.github.io/random.md

 An application that generates unique random identifiers SHOULD combine&mdash;

 - a _unique_ `B`-bit integer, generated in a way mentioned above, with
-- a _random_ `C`-bit integer generated using a cryptographic RNG with a security strength of at least `C` bits, where `C` SHOULD be 128 or greater,
+- a _random_ `C`-bit integer generated using a cryptographic RNG (`C` SHOULD be at least 32 if the identifier alone does not grant access to the resource it identifies, or at least 128 otherwise),

 to generate the unique identifier.<sup>[**(29)**](#Note29)</sup> (In general, generating only the random integer this way can't ensure uniqueness by itself, but might be acceptable for applications that can tolerate the risk of generating duplicate random integers this way, or for applications that check that random integer for uniqueness.<sup>[**(30)**](#Note30)</sup>)